* Netflix jumps after raising monthly subscription fees

 By Caroline Valetkevitch

-Also helping stocks, more data pointed to underlying strength in the U.S. economy despite weather-related disruptions, with the trade deficit narrowing in August and jobless claims falling more than expected last week.
+Data pointed to underlying strength in the economy despite weather-related disruptions, with the trade deficit narrowing in August and jobless claims falling more than expected last week.

 New orders for goods made in the United States rose in August and orders for core capital goods were stronger than previously reported.

-Analysts expect earnings of S&P 500 companies rose 5.3 percent in the quarter from a year earlier, according to Thomson Reuters data.
+Analysts expect earnings of S&P 500 companies rose about 5.5 percent in the quarter from a year earlier, according to Thomson Reuters data.
 That would be down from double-digit growth in the first two quarters of this year.